asuni/wavelet_prosody_toolkit/README.rst

 -  pyqt5 for the gui (see https://www.riverbankcomputing.com/commercial/pyqt )
 -  pycwt for the wavelet analysis (see https://github.com/regeirk/pycwt/LICENSE.txt )
--  pyreaper for the f0 extraction (see https://github.com/r9y9/pyreaper/blob/master/LICENSE.md )
+-  Even if not installed by default, pyreaper for the f0 extraction is supported (see https://github.com/r9y9/pyreaper/blob/master/LICENSE.md ).

 The user is invited to have a look at the license of the dependencies